estonian-scrabble

 Estonian Scrabble

-Keywords: scrabble, estonian language, word game, python game, desktop application, educational game, language learning
+Keywords: scrabble, estonian language, word game, multiplayer, web game, python, fastapi, websocket

 🇪🇪 Eestikeelne dokumentatsioon (README in Estonian)